-Iron age people had a developed spiritual life, with a magical-mystical aspect to it and a class of druids, ovates and bards leading it, together with chiefs, some of whom were druids and ovates.
+Carn Euny iron age villageIron age people had a developed spiritual life, with a magical-mystical aspect to it and a class of druids, ovates and bards leading it, together with chiefs, some of whom were druids.
 Yet their society was by degrees more materialistic than that of bronze age people.
-The main remains they left were houses and settlements, hill camps, holy wells, inscribed stones, fogous and cliff sanctuaries.
+Today there is a certain romance to the Celts, who are seen as somewhat more spiritual than we, but to the Celts, the same was true in regard to their forebears, the people of the bronze age.
+The main remains iron age people left in West Penwith were houses and settlements, hill camps, holy wells, inscribed stones, fogous and cliff sanctuaries.

 They had less of an urge than their predecessors to build sacred sites and enduring structures.
 Perhaps the shadow or myths of the long-gone bronze age made them avoid grandiose projects.
 They tended to revere natural sites - holy wells, groves, hilltops and other special places.
-Their deities resided in nature, the underworld and the heavens, and there was a definite naturalism to their faith.
+Their deities resided in nature, the underworld and the heavens, and there was a definite intentional naturalism to their faith.

 All the same, the megalithic remains of their predecessors lay around them and were respected and made use of.
 The main locations in Penwith that were modified or built over at this time were hilltops and cliff sanctuaries.

 Celtic Britons were fine potters, smiths, craftspeople, weavers, dog-trainers, livestock breeders, traders, mariners and farmers.
 The culture of the pre-Roman Celts in Britain peaked around 300-100 BCE.